 - What does the employee need to know about the culture?

 - What role will human resources play?

 - Will I involve line managers and co-workers?

 - What goals should I set?

 - How do I gather feedback and measure success?

-The process begins when the employee hands in their notice.
-You’ll want to issue a formal resignation letter, ensure the employee’s team is aware of their plans and contact any clients the employee has contact with to inform them.
+The process begins when an employee hands in their notice.
+You’ll want to issue a formal resignation acceptance letter, ensure the employee’s team is aware of their plans and contact any clients the employee has contact with to inform them.

 The next step is to prepare a work handover.
 It’s unlikely the employee will be able to finish all of their work prior to their departure, so you need to decide who will take on any left-over work, and who will pick up any regular tasks.